cybozu/yrmcds/docs/counter.md

 `Dump` command returns multiple responses for one request.

-Each response contains the name of a semaphore and the current consumption of the resource.
+Each response contains the name of a counter and the current consumption of the resource.
 The response also contains the maximum consumption of resources in the interval given in the configuration file.

 The end of the series of responses are indicated by the response whose body length is zero.